playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-colyseus.md

 }
 ```

 > Note that we're using the local `ws://localhost:2567` endpoint here.
 You need to [deploy your server](https://docs.colyseus.io/arena/getting-started/create-application/) to the public internet in order to play with others online.
+You can also use [Glitch](https://glitch.com/edit/#!/tutorial-playcanvas-server) to host your server publicly.

 When you **"Launch"** your PlayCanvas project now, your client is going to establish a connection with the server, and the server is going to create the room `my_room` on demand for you.

 Notice that `my_room` is the default room identifier set by the barebones Colyseus server.
 You can and should change this identifier in the `arena.config.ts` file.

-You must be seeing the following message in your server logs, which means a client successfully joined the room!
+You will be seeing the following message in your server logs, which means a client successfully joined the room!

 ```
 19U8WkmoK joined!